 The College communicates annually with known local landlords to explain and reiterate the College’s policy.

 The College strongly urges students to think twice before signing a contract with a local landlord for senior-year housing before you know, for sure, that you will be released to live off-campus.
 Again, simply signing a rental agreement with a landlord does not guarantee a release from College housing.

 The application process for the Class of 2021 will take place beginning on Friday, September 13, 2019, via the Williams Housing Portal (look under the “Next Academic Year” tab).

 Class of 2022 Student Requirements & Responsibilities for Release

 1. Applications are by individual student.
 If the number of applicants goes over the cap, a lottery may be held to determine who is (and is not) released.

 2. Applicant names are reviewed by the Dean of the College, the Vice President for Campus Life, and the Director of Campus Safety & Security.
 Permission to be released may be denied should this review suggest that an off-campus living option may not be the best option for the student or for the off-campus community.

-3. Any student given permission by the College to be released must complete the Student Acceptance of Release section in the Housing Portal within 7 days of notice of release, including the following acknowledgements:
+3. Any student given permission by the College to be released must complete the Student Acceptance of Release section in the Housing Portal by the deadline given when the release is offered, including the following acknowledgements:

 - living off-campus is a privilege and not a right

 - release to live off-campus can be revoked by the Dean’s Office should a review of the student’s overall disciplinary record at any time suggest that an off-campus living option may not be the best option for the student or for the off-campus community

 - release to live off-campus can be revoked by the Office of Student Life should the student not complete all of the requirements listed in #4 below

 - the College will not be held responsible for any financial commitments or losses related to a student’s off-campus rental